Difficult to Treat Psychosis

 However, there are sometimes problems with tolerability of clozapine.
-Additionally, many people do not achieve a full response to clozapine treatment, and there is limited evidence for next steps.
+Also, many people do not achieve a full response to clozapine treatment, and there is limited evidence for next steps.

 After attending this course, participants will be able: